-- Direct Manipulation: Interaction techniques for manipulating objects provide means to select, position, and rotate objects.
+- Direct manipulation.
+Interaction techniques for manipulating objects provide means to select, position, and rotate objects.
 Instead of controlling objects through menus or dialogs, users can operate on them.
-For instance, some systems provide a 3D manipulator or handle [64, 82], that is, an interactive 3D object that helps to edit and operate on another object.
-Other systems provide a virtual hand, a typical approach used in immersive virtual environments, which is in turn intuitive as simulates a real world interaction [54, 83]. - User Navigation: A film can be used to derive a basic metaphor to build 3D dimensional animated graphics: the 3D geometric objects as the actors, the display as the scenario, the lights and the camera [46].
-Specially, the notion of camera helps to observe the scene, focusing the attention on a part of it from a particular position.
+For instance, some systems provide a 3D manipulator or handle [64], [82], that is, an interactive 3D object that helps to edit and operate on another object.
+Other systems provide a virtual hand, a typical approach used in immersive virtual environments (VEs), which is, in turn, intuitive as it simulates a real-world interaction [54], [83]. - User navigation.
+A film can be used to derive a basic metaphor to build 3D dimensional animated graphics: the 3D geometric objects as the actors, the display as the scenario, the lights, and the camera [46].
+Especially, the notion of camera helps to observe the scene, focusing the attention on a part of it from a particular position.
 Also, the camera zoom can be adjusted like the lens of a real camera.
-Therefore, the user can manipulate (zoom, pan, rotate) the camera interactively to navigate through the scene.
+Therefore, the user can manipulate (zoom, pan, and rotate) the camera interactively to navigate through the scene.
 To be more precise, navigation is often the primary task in 3D worlds and refers to the activity of moving through them.
 In this way, navigation provides means to explore and view information from different perspectives and with different degrees of detail.
-Some systems enable users unconstrained navigation through the information space [83,85, 86], however simple 6 degree-of-freedom camera movement through a 3D scene may not be effective in these structures [129].
-Others restrict movements in order to lighten possible user disorientation [82, 117].
+Some systems enable users unconstrained navigation through the information space [83], [85], [86]; however, a simple six-degreeof-freedom camera movement through a 3D scene may not be effective in these structures [129].
+Others restrict movements in order to lighten possible user disorientation [82], [117].
 As an illustration, Cone Tree [117] employs a cascading rotation of the 3D cones to bring the desired child nodes to the front.
-In sv3d [21,82] the visualization can be panned and zoomed in or out, but the position of the camera is fixed.
-In addition, several systems provide semantic zoom: level of detail changes as user inspects nodes closer.
-To be specific, as the viewpoint moves towards a particular object, at a certain threshold, the low detailed object representation will be replaced with a high detailed representation [23,91,94].
-For example, a system may display a class using a box representation at a high level of detail, and as the user gets closer it may represent additional information such as methods, variables, and software metrics.
+In sv3d [21], [82], the visualization can be panned and zoomed in or out, but the position of the camera is fixed.
+In addition, several systems provide semantic zoom: the level of detail changes as the user inspects nodes closer.
+To be specific, as the viewpoint moves toward a particular object, at a certain threshold, the lowly detailed object representation will be replaced with a highly detailed representation [23], [91], [94].
+For example, a system may display a class using a box representation at a high level of detail, and as the user gets closer, it may represent additional information such as methods, variables, and software metrics.

-• System control: The user sends commands to an application.
+• System control.
+The user sends commands to an application.
 As many of the systems use traditional 2D devices, interaction is done using conventional widgets.
-Also, other techniques include using 3D widgets [130, 131], voice commands [132] and hand gestures [73].
+Also, other techniques include using 3D widgets [130], [131], voice commands [132], and hand gestures [73].